Hysterectomy: Wound infection

 Wound infection occurs in approximately 3% of cases of abdominal hysterectomy.
 The risk is increased by obesity, diabetes, immunodeficiency disorder, use of systemic corticosteroids, smoking, wound hematoma, and preexisting infection such as chorioamnionitis and pelvic inflammatory disease.
 Such wound infections mainly take the form of either incisional abscess or wound cellulitis.
 Typically, both confer erythema, but only an incisional abscess confers purulent drainage.
 The recommended treatment of an incisional abscess after hysterectomy is by incision and drainage, and then coverage by a thin layer of gauze followed by sterile dressing.
 The dressing should be changed and the wound irrigated with normal saline at least twice each day.
-In addition, it is recommended to administer an antibiotic active against staphylococci and streptococci, preferably vancomycin when there is a risk of MRSA.
+In addition, it is recommended to administer an antibiotic active against staphylococci and streptococci, preferably vancomycin, when there is a risk of MRSA.
 The wound can be allowed to close by secondary intention.
 Alternatively, if the infection is cleared and healthy granulation tissue is evident at the base of the wound, the edges of the incision may be reapproximated, such as by using butterfly stitches, staples or sutures.
 Sexual intercourse remains possible after hysterectomy.
-Reconstructive surgery remains an option for people who have experienced benign and malignant conditions.
+Reconstructive surgery remains an option for women who have experienced benign and malignant conditions.

 Other rare problems

 Hysterectomy may cause an increased risk of the relatively rare renal cell carcinoma.
-The increased risk is particularly pronounced for young people; the risk was lower after vaginally performed hysterectomies.
+The increased risk is particularly pronounced for young women; the risk was lower after vaginally performed hysterectomies.
 Hormonal effects or injury of the ureter were considered as possible explanations.
-In some cases the renal cell carcinoma may be a manifestation of an undiagnosed hereditary leiomyomatosis and renal cell cancer syndrome.
+In some cases, the renal cell carcinoma may be a manifestation of an undiagnosed hereditary leiomyomatosis and renal cell cancer syndrome.

-Removal of the uterus without removing the ovaries can produce a situation that on rare occasions can result in ectopic pregnancy due to an undetected fertilization that had yet to descend into the uterus before surgery.
+Removal of the uterus without removing the ovaries can produce a situation that, on rare occasions, can result in ectopic pregnancy due to an undetected fertilization that had yet to descend into the uterus before surgery.
 Two cases have been identified and profiled in an issue of the Blackwell Journal of Obstetrics and Gynecology; over 20 other cases have been discussed in additional medical literature.
 On very rare occasions, sexual intercourse after hysterectomy may cause a transvaginal evisceration of the small bowel.
 The vaginal cuff is the uppermost region of the vagina that has been sutured closed.
 A rare complication, it can dehisce and allow the evisceration of the small bowel into the vagina.

 Alternatives

-Depending on the indication there are alternatives to hysterectomy:
+Depending on the indication, there are alternatives to hysterectomy:

 Heavy bleeding

 Levonorgestrel intrauterine devices are highly effective at controlling dysfunctional uterine bleeding (DUB) or menorrhagia and should be considered before any surgery.

-Menorrhagia (heavy or abnormal menstrual bleeding) may also be treated with the less invasive endometrial ablation which is an outpatient procedure in which the lining of the uterus is destroyed with heat, mechanically or by radio frequency ablation.
+Menorrhagia (heavy or abnormal menstrual bleeding) may also be treated with the less invasive endometrial ablation, which is an outpatient procedure in which the lining of the uterus is destroyed with heat, mechanically, or by radio frequency ablation.
 Endometrial ablation greatly reduces or eliminates monthly bleeding in ninety percent of patients with DUB.
 It is not effective for patients with very thick uterine lining or uterine fibroids.